ladnir/cryptoTools/readme.md

 # CryptoTools

-CryptoTools is a portable c++14 library containing a collection of tools for building cryptographic protocols.
-This include asynchronous networking (Boost Asio), several fast primitives such as AES (AES-NI), SHA1 (assembly), and eliptic curve crypto (miracl).
+CryptoTools is a portable c++11 library containing a collection of tools for building cryptographic protocols.
+This include asynchronous networking (Boost Asio), several fast primitives such as AES (AES-NI), Blake2, SHA1 (assembly), and eliptic curve crypto (miracl, Relic-Toolkit).
 There are also several other utilities tailered for implementing protocols.